The goal of every brand or organization is to have their prospects turn to customers and keep them coming back.

 Stages of Customer Relationship Lifecycle

 Awareness is the first stage of the lifecycle.
-Here, you work on reaching new customer as per their interest, i.e., making them aware about the existence of your brand and the products/services that you have to offer.
+Here, you work on reaching new customers as per their interest, i.e., making them aware of the existence of your brand and the products/services that you have to offer.

 In this stage, you try to capture your potential customer’s attention.
 This could be through various sources such as advertising, word-of-mouth, and social media, among others.

 You need to make sure all your marketing collaterals are in the right place with the right messaging, where you are able to reach your target audience in an effective manner.